Chart Color Schemes

 McKellar hosts an older demographic, ranking in the top quartile nationwide

-McKellar's median age is 43 years, which is significantly higher than the Australian Capital Territory average of 35 and considerably older than Australia's median age of 38.
-Compared to the ACT average, McKellar has an over-representation of the 65-74 age cohort (12.9% locally) and an under-representation of the 25-34 age group (12.3%).
-Post-2021 Census, the 75-84 age group grew from 4.8% to 6.7% of McKellar's population, while the 45-54 cohort declined from 12.8% to 11.8%.
-By 2041, demographic modeling projects significant changes in McKellar's age profile.
-The 75-84 cohort is expected to grow by 18%, adding 31 residents to reach 209.
-All growth will come from residents aged 65 and older, while population declines are projected for the 0-4 and 15-24 cohorts.
+McKellar's median age is 43 years, which is significantly higher than the Australian Capital Territory average of 35 years and considerably older than the Australian median of 38 years.
+Compared to the Australian Capital Territory average, the 65-74 cohort is notably over-represented at 12.9% locally, while the 25-34 age group is under-represented at 12.3%.
+According to the 2021 Census, the 75-84 age group has grown from 4.8% to 6.7% of McKellar's population, whereas the 45-54 cohort has declined from 12.8% to 11.8%.
+Demographic modeling suggests that by 2041, McKellar's age profile will evolve significantly.
+The 75-84 cohort is projected to grow by 18%, adding 31 residents to reach a total of 209.
+This growth is part of an overall demographic aging trend, with residents aged 65 and older representing 100% of anticipated population growth.
+Conversely, population declines are projected for the 0-4 and 15-24 age groups.